neurallayer/fos/docs/source/index.rst

 Fos Documentation
 =================
-Fos is a Python framework that makes it easier to develop neural network models in PyTorch.
+Fos is a Python framework that makes it easier to develop and test neural network models in PyTorch.